sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 ---
 title: Alerts in SAP HANA Database and Data Lake
-description: Learn how to configure and view alerts in SAP HANA Cloud.
+description: Learn how to configure and view alerts in SAP HANA Cloud and how the SAP BTP Alert Notification Service can be used to send alerts to other channels.
 auto_validation: true
 time: 30
 tags: [ tutorial>beginner, software-product-function>sap-hana-cloud\,-sap-hana-database, software-product>sap-alert-notification-service-for-sap-btp, software-product-function>sap-hana-cloud\,-data-lake]